gatsbyjs/gatsby/docs/docs/add-custom-webpack-config.md

           test: /\.less$/,
           use: [
             // You don't need to add the matching ExtractText plugin
-            // because gatsby already includes it and makes sure it only
+            // because gatsby already includes it and makes sure it's only
             // run at the appropriate stages, e.g. not in development loaders.miniCssExtract(),
             loaders.css({ importLoaders: 1 }),